meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-flints-pointer.md

 5. It points in the direction on the instructions, so they know they have one vector of the two on the chart.

 #### Analysis:
 This chapter is building suspense for the disappointment that comes of the treasure.
-The fact that there is none their is hinted to the reader multiple times, but the mutineers seem to remain oblivious.
-Steveson uses this to entice the reader, luring them through because they want to see what happends when the pirates realise that there is nothing but a two guinea piece left.
+The fact that there is none there is hinted to the reader multiple times, but the mutineers seem to remain oblivious.
+Stevenson uses this to entice the reader, luring them through because they want to see what happens when the pirates realise that there is nothing but a two guinea piece left.

 ## Annotated chapter
 “JIM,” said Silver when we were alone, “if I saved your life, you saved